-"ABS" warning light
+"ABS" warning light (without vehicle stability control system)

 The light comes on when the ignition key is turned to the "ON" position.
-If the antilock brake system works properly, the light turns off after a few seconds.
+If the anti-lock brake system works properly, the light turns off after a few seconds.
 Thereafter, if the system malfunctions, the light comes on again.